Koomba19/pitch-and-fix-hackathon-jacob-pollock/Bug-Documentation.md

 ## Monday 5/5
 ### Last minute things.
 Trying to finish the todo list.
 - Added the blog, careers, details, faq, new-arrivals, partners, shipping, and terms pages with header and footers.
+- Index.html L 103, added data-product-price 199.99 in order to fix the cart thing saying NaN.

 ### Misc